viplove29/playwright_java-automation-suite/README.md

 ## General Test Setup

 Some tools for setup and talking to Titan api's( like feeding the service/tenant/entity...) into the path have already been configured.
+As we add on 3rd party & non Titan API's we will need to build more tools to easily feed tokens/auth/domains/etc into.

 Each class that holds integration tests must have the `@RunWith(SerenityRunner.class`) annotation.